• Skip to content

 Summary:

-This is a simple dump-and-go Instant Pot recipe for making a flavorful Beef Ragu stew with shredded tender meat and a rich tomato sauce.
+This simple dump-and-go Instant Pot recipe makes a flavorful Beef Ragu stew with shredded tender meat and a rich tomato sauce.
 It's an easy, low-effort dinner perfect for low carb diets.

 beef ragu served with cauliflower mash in white bowl